cirruslabs-io/suits/pharma.md

 ![Logo1](./images/mobile/pharma/pharma9.jpg)

-9. Once the User reviewd the order Summary , They can Continue the Order.
+9. Once the User reviewed the order Summary , They can Continue the Order.

 ![Logo1](./images/mobile/pharma/pharma10.jpg)